Everything You Need To Know About Lip Fillers

 You can get lip fillers as often as every six months.
 Different providers will have different recommendations on when to come in for repeat treatment.
 Sometimes it will be best to have fillers injected over multiple treatments to obtain the desired look.

 One of the risks of getting fillers too regularly is that it may result in puffiness in and around the face.
-While much of the filler will be naturally removed by the body within 12 to 18 months, some may remain.
-Adding more filler before the original has been disbursed can lead to migration, puffiness or an unnatural result.
+Your body will naturally remove much of the filler within 6 to 18 months (this may be longer depending on type of filler).
+However, in some cases filler may remain for much longer.
+Adding more filler before the original has dissolved can lead to migration, puffiness or an unnatural result.

-It is best to talk to your doctor about the potential risks of getting lip fillers frequently and ensure you follow their guidance.
+It is best to talk to your doctor about the potential risks of getting lip fillers frequently.
+Ensure you follow their guidance.

 Do lip fillers hurt?

 Lip fillers should not hurt if performed by a qualified and experienced injector.
-Your lips will be numbed before the treatment occurs, meaning there should be little to no pain during the procedure.
+They will numb your lips before the treatment occurs.
+This means there should be little to no pain during the procedure.
 You may feel some tightness or discomfort during the procedure, but this is normal and not cause for concern.
 Your doctor may use ice throughout the procedure and afterwards to minimise unnecessary swelling and bruising.

 You may experience some pain at the site of the injections after the anaesthetic has worn off.
 This is normal and should not last longer than 24 hours.
 Any discomfort you experience should be mild.